Total correlations and mutual information: A two-qutrit mixed state

 Thus, we see that the random variables $A$ and $B$ are not independent, and from Eqs.~(\ref{prawdopodobienstwa warunkowe dla qutritow}) it follows that Bob's measurement outcomes are correlated with Alice's ones, but they are not perfectly correlated (see Fig.~\ref{fig2}).

 Now, we show how to quantify these correlations.
-We know that for any two random variables $A$ and $B$ (i) $H(B|A) \leq H(B)$ with equality if and only if they are independent, and (ii) $H(B|A) \geq 0$ with equality if and only if $B=f(A)$, i.e. $A$ is perfectly correlated with $B$ in the information-theoretic sense.
+We know from classical information theory that for any two random variables $A$ and $B$ (i) $H(B|A) \leq H(B)$ with equality if and only if they are independent, and (ii) $H(B|A) \geq 0$ with equality if and only if $B=f(A)$, i.e. $B$ is perfectly correlated with $A$ in the information-theoretic sense.
 Therefore, it is clear that if $H(B)>0$, then

 Notice that this inequality can be rewritten in the following form

 Therefore, the correlations between $A$ and $B$ can be measured by $I(A:B)/H(B)$.
 In the case under consideration, it can be shown that $I(A:B) = \log_{2} 3 - \frac{2}{3}$, $H(B) = \log_{2} 3$ and therefore